 Come into regular Pigeon with your right, front knee straight out from the right hip, or wider if you’re flexible.
 Your left, back leg stretches long.
 Keep your hips centered.

 Plant your left hand at the front, center of your mat.
 Press firmly into both legs to ground them as you lean your torso forward, and bend your back knee.
-Reach your right hand around, and take hold of either a strap around your right foot or the outer edge of the foot.
+Reach your right hand around, and take hold of either a yoga strap around your right foot or the outer edge of the foot.

 Spin your right shoulder and gaze behind you, and breathe into the stretch and twist.
-If this is comfortable for you, bring your left forearm to a block or the floor to deepen the pose.
+If this is comfortable for you, bring your left forearm to a yoga block or the floor to deepen the pose.

 Breathe in the pose for one minute or more.
 Then move into Downward Dog and switch sides.
 Rest in Child’s Pose after both sides for at least two minutes to neutralize the spine.